k4lm3d/k4lm3d.github.io/source/cybercodeonline/index.md

 - ⚡ Fun fact/s:
   + ☕ I need cups of coffee not *pain aways*™ to heal
-  + 💭 I think a lot that's why I wear a ro-bunny suit to relax created with [DELL-E](https://openai.com)'s technology
+  + 💭 I think a lot that's why I wear a ro-bunny suit created with [DELL-E](https://openai.com/dall-e-2/)'s technology to relax

 - 🤫 TMI/s:
   + 👤 My nickname, **Kal**, is given to me by my CCO friends, `Chief_Marauder` & `Ain_sel`, and we have a group chat called *ChAin3D* on Discord

 - 💬 Ask me about...
-  + CCO stuff
+  + play CCO
-  + web development stuff
+  + contribute to CCO

 - 🤔 Looking for...
   + ~Gang dungeon buddy~